ohmaSan/minimal-scripts/README.md

-# Minimal And Effective Scripts
+# Minimal And Effective Python Scripts